KDE/kde-builder/doc/kdesrc-buildrc/conf-options-table.md

 Type: String

 Use this option to change where kde-builder stores its persistent data.

-The default is to store this data in a file called `.kdesrc-build-data`, placed in the same directory as the configuration file in use.
-If the global configuration file is in use, it will be saved to `~/.local/state/kdesrc-build-data` (`$XDG_STATE_HOME/kdesrc-build-data`, if `$XDG_STATE_HOME` is set).
+By default, the location for this data is determined as follows: in case the used config file was from the current working directory, then file for this data will be called `.kdesrc-build-data`, placed in the same directory as the configuration file; in case the config from `~/.config/kdesrc-buildrc` was used, then file for this data will be `~/.local/state/kdesrc-build-data`.

 If you have multiple available configurations in the same directory, you may want to manually set this option, so that different configurations do not end up with conflicting persistent data.